bentley-historical-library/avatar/README.md

 ## Usage

 ```
-usage: avatar.py [-h] /path/to/project/csv
+usage: avatar.py [-h] [-d /path/to/destination/directory]
+                 /path/to/project/csv.csv

-Add ArchivesSpace <dsc> elements from data in the A/V Database.
+Add ArchivesSpace <dsc> elements from data output from the A/V Database.

 positional arguments:
+  /path/to/project/csv.csv
-  /path/to/project/csv  Path to a project CSV
+                        Path to a project CSV

 optional arguments:
   -h, --help            show this help message and exit
+  -d /path/to/destination/directory, --dst /path/to/destination/directory
+                        Path to destination directory for results
 ```

 ## Output